Skip to main content

 Substitute Ratio

-โญ Vanilla Extract (Best) 1/2 teaspoon per 1 teaspoon almond extract
+Vanilla Extract Best 1/2 teaspoon per 1 teaspoon almond extract Adds a mild sweetness and aromatic complexity without overpowering the tomato sauce.

 Detailed Guide: Each Almond Extract Substitute in Tomato Sauce